supa-hub/Format-converter-script-using-ImageMagick./README.md

-# Picture format converter and sorter using ImageMagick.
+# Format converter script using ImageMagick.

 ## Description
 This is a simple script that goes through your folder and searches for the pictures of the given format.
 After that it <br />